vyasakanksha/robot-ludo/README.md

 https://github.com/ltbringer/tic_tac_toe/blob/master/agent.py

 ## Interesting Observation (sun)
-There is a famous impletentation of the Temporal Difference algorithm (TD-Lambda) to build a backgammon-playing agent know as TDGammon (circa 1992), a huge advancement for its time.
+There is a famous implementation of the Temporal Difference algorithm (TD-Lambda) to build a backgammon-playing agent known as TDGammon (circa 1992), a huge advancement for its time.
 As it happens, Ludo is just a less complicated version of backgammon.

 ## Attempt 4 - TDGammon
 This showed some promise.
 With this approach far enough to experiment.
-I was able to successfully implement a verison of ludo which will fit with the TDgammon model.
+I was able to successfully implement a version of ludo which will fit with the TDgammon model.
 I then added the same features I had added to my smartest naive bot, and experimented with them.
-The goal is to get this model to learn the respective weights for those features so it can repeatably beat my naive bot.
-Unfortunatly, our agent will not get smarter with more training.
+The goal is to get this model to learn the respective weights for those features so it can repeatedly beat my naive bot.
+Unfortunately, our agent will not get smarter with more training.

 All the code is on the `ludo` folder, and it can also be tested with `play.py`